by Alice A. McCarthy, MBA

 Risk Factors TOP

-Other signs of claustrophobia include:
+Other symptoms of claustrophobia may include:

 The most common type of treatment for claustrophobia involves mental health counseling targeted to overcoming the fear and managing triggering situations.

 Different types of strategies include: